Comparison guide

 Best fit

-AskForFile is best when the requester, not the sender, defines what must be uploaded.
+AskForFile is a strong fit when the requester, not the sender, defines what must be uploaded.

 • Use it for checklists, client document collection, onboarding packets, tax files, legal intake, project assets, and large phone uploads.